akshayKhot/akshaykhot.github.io/_posts/2021-7-21-working-with-csv-data-in-ruby.md

 tags: ruby
 ---

 Here are my notes from the standard library [documentation](https://ruby-doc.org/stdlib-3.0.1/libdoc/csv/rdoc/CSV.html) for the CSV module.
-I took the notes as I was reading the docs and programming at the same time, so they aren't formatted very well, but they do capture the essence of working with CSV data in Ruby.
+I took the notes while simultaneously reading the docs and programming, so they aren't formatted very well, but they capture the essence of working with CSV data in Ruby.

 CSV stands for comma-separated values.